k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Troubleshooting.md

 "connect: permission denied" Errors Running Docker on Linux

-When running Docker commands - including `docker login` - or starting the Docker service on Linux, you might need to use `sudo` with your commands.
+When running Docker commands, including `docker login`, or starting the Docker service on Linux, you may need to use `sudo` with your commands.
 For example,

 ```bash